jamkwok/aero-challenge/README.md

 # P Aero Challenge User app

-THis app is the early beginning of a CRUD service.
+This app is the early beginning of a CRUD service.
 The following app fetches a list of users but also can create a list of users, assuming the emails are unique and do not exist in the in memory datastore.
 The in memory datastore will uniquely generate ids.

 ## Architectural challenge